maxzheng/workspace-tools/docs/README.rst

                             out changelog, builds a source distribution, and uploads with twine.
         push                Push changes for branch
-        review (rb)         Create or update a ReviewBoard. setup               Optional (refer to setup --help).
+        setup               Optional (refer to setup --help).
 Setup workspace environment.
 Run from primary workspace directory.
         status (st)         Show status on current product or all products in workspace
-        test                Run tests and manage test environments for product. update (up)         Update current product or all products in workspace wait (w8)           Wait for an event to be completed and optionally start background/waiting tasks.
+        test                Run tests and manage test environments for product. update (up)         Update current product or all products in workspace

 Links & Contact Info
 ====================